 What is the compliance deadline?

-Energy, emissions, intensity metrics and associated methodologies must be stated in annual reports covering accounting years starting in April 2019 or later.
-So the first wave will be reports for the year ending March 2020 and the last will be those with years ending in February 2021.
-This at least leaves plenty of time to get data collection in order.
-Actual report submission deadlines fall six months later for public companies (nine for private companies).
+Energy, emissions, intensity metrics and associated methodologies must be stated in annual reports covering accounting years starting in April 2019 or later, so by now all companies will have had full reporting years covered by the scheme (the last wave was for reporting years ending in February 2021).
+Actual report submission deadlines fall six months later for public companies, nine for private companies.